Generalized Spectral Clustering of Low-Inertia Power Networks: Preliminaries

-With the integration of more renewable generation and the retirement of synchronous generation, we assume that the inertia coefficients $M_{i}$ are small compare damping term $D_i$ -- this is typical for low inertia grids. \cite{dorfler_synchronization_2012} showed that under these assumptions, in the time-scale for synchronization, the network dynamics can be approximated by the dynamics of non-uniform Kuramoto oscillators where the model's approximation error is $\mathcal{O}(\epsilon)$ which goes to zero as $t \rightarrow \infty$, $\epsilon$ is the singular perturbation parameter which typically is the worst-case choice of the ratio $M_{i}/D_{i}$.
+With the integration of more renewable generation and the retirement of synchronous generation, we assume that the inertia coefficients $M_{i}$ are small compare damping term $D_i$ -- this is typical for low inertia grids. \cite{dorfler_synchronization_2012} showed that under these assumptions, in the time-scale for synchronization, the network dynamics can be approximated by the dynamics of non-uniform Kuramoto oscillators where the model's approximation error is $\mathcal{O}(\epsilon)$ and goes to zero as $t \rightarrow \infty$, $\epsilon>0$ is the singular perturbation parameter which typically is the worst-case choice of the ratio $M_{i}/D_{i}$.
+The slower dynamics of the network, that approximates the synchronization dynamics, is given by the reduced first-order model